biobakery/Maaslin2/README.md

 1. Data (or features) file
     * This file is tab-delimited.
     * Formatted with features as columns and samples as rows.
-    * The transpose of this format is also accepted.
+    * The transpose of this format is also okay.
-    * Possible features in this file include taxonomic or gene abundances.
+    * Possible features in this file include taxonomy or genes.
 2. Metadata file
     * This file is tab-delimited.
     * Formatted with features as columns and samples as rows.
-    * The transpose of this format is also accepted.
+    * The transpose of this format is also okay.
-    * Possible metadata in this file include covariates such as gender and/or age.
+    * Possible metadata in this file include gender or age.

-The data file can contain samples not included in the metadata file (and vice versa).
-For both cases, samples not included in both files will be removed from the subsequent analysis.
+The data file can contain samples not included in the metadata file (along with the reverse case).
+For both cases, those samples not included in both files will be removed from the analysis.
 Also the samples do not need to be in the same order in the two files.

 NOTE: If running MaAsLin2 as a function, the data and metadata